-What is the first website that strikes your mind when you think of searching for a product to buy online?
+What is the first website that strikes your mind when searching for a product to buy online?
 The most likely answer to this question is Amazon Marketplace.
 You just have to type in the keyword, and you can find millions of product results at your fingertips.
-According to the Amazon Advertising Report from Jungle Scout, 74% of the product searches start on Amazon.
-Businesses have realized the importance of this leading marketplace and are utilizing it to reach their target audience, improve their brand awareness, and are successfully selling products on Amazon.
+According to the Amazon Advertising Report from Jungle Scout, 74% of product searches start on Amazon.

-However, many retail business owners have still not realized that listing products on Amazon requires constant maintenance to stay in the competition.
-They cannot succeed with a ‘set it and leave it’ strategy on Amazon.
-While listing a product on Amazon requires several steps, it is also important to remember that a lot of work needs to be done after your listing is live on the platform.
+However, many retail business owners have still not realized that listing products on Amazon definitely requires constant maintenance to stay competitive.
+They cannot succeed with a ' set it and leave it’ strategy on Amazon.
+While listing a product on Amazon requires several steps, it is also important to remember that you still need to work on other things after your listing is live on the platform.

-Amazon sellers need to maintain and update the product listing constantly because if any element of the listing doesn’t meet minimum requirements over time, Amazon may suppress the listing or deactivate the seller account until the Amazon listing error is not resolved.
-Amazon listing error can pause the listing, and it will not appear in search results, and the seller may lose revenue.
+Amazon sellers need to maintain and update the product listing constantly.
+Thus, if any listing element doesn’t meet minimum requirements over time, Amazon may suppress the listing or deactivate the seller account until the Amazon listing error is resolved.
+Additionally, Amazon listing error can pause the listing, and it will not appear in search results, and the seller may lose revenue.

 How can Amazon listing errors result in listing suppression?

 Usually, Amazon may suppress a product listing when it doesn’t live up to the rigorous standards of the marketplace.
 According to Amazon, the listing suppression guidelines make it easier for buyers to find, research, and purchase products from the Amazon marketplace.
-To make sure the Amazon product listing is not suppressed by Amazon, sellers need to provide detailed information about the product in the listing.
+To make sure Amazon does not suppress the Amazon product listing, sellers need to provide detailed information about the product in the listing.

 Some common examples of insufficient or missing information and Amazon listing errors that can result in suppression of the listings include: